-Students who have taken Apologia Physical Science or another Physical science that does not meet the new standards, can use the accelerated schedule for DIVE ICP to learn the introductory chemistry concepts that were not taught in these physical science courses.
+Students who have taken Apologia Physical Science or another Physical Science that does not include all the introductory chemistry concepts needed to learn Biology, can use this accelerated schedule for DIVE Integrated Chemistry and Physics to fill in the gaps.

 It is not necessary to memorize the material.
 We simply want to expose the student to these concepts to prepare them for upper level Biology, Chemistry, & Physics.

 Is there a discounted rate for using the Accelerated Schedule of DIVE ICP?

 I’m sorry, but we do not have a reduced rate.